Cannabis withdrawal is real.

 “My anxiety was through the roof,” Benton — a 33-year-old Oakland resident — recalls of her experience five years ago.
 Her head throbbed with a dull, persistent ache, and her stomach felt queasy.
 She couldn’t bring herself to eat.
 Her symptoms finally subsided roughly three weeks later, but it took a full month for her to feel like her normal self again.

-Benton may have been experiencing cannabis withdrawal syndrome, which medical professionals are only beginning to understand.
-In fact, it didn’t appear in the Diagnostic and Statistical Manual of Mental Disorders (DSM) — the psychiatry “bible,” used to diagnose mental health issues — until the release of the most recent edition of the DSM in 2013.
-According to this edition, the DSM-5, signs of cannabis withdrawal can include anxiety, depressed mood, irritability, lowered appetite, difficulty sleeping, restlessness, and various uncomfortable physical symptoms.
+Benton may have been experiencing cannabis withdrawal syndrome, though medical professionals are only beginning to understand what happens when you quit smoking weed.
+In fact, it didn’t appear in the Diagnostic and Statistical Manual of Mental Disorders (DSM) — the psychiatry “bible,” used to diagnose mental health issues — until the release of the most recent edition of the DSM in 2013, the DSM-5.

 Cannabis withdrawal syndrome can be triggered by not only quitting weed altogether, but also significantly decreasing your use of it.